 I’m pretty passionate about Leave No Trace.
 Unfortunately, one of the ways that people leave a trace in the outdoors is human waste.
 Yup, poop.
 However, it’s a really simple problem to solve if you’re prepared.
 (Here’s more info about how to go to the bathroom in the woods if you’re curious.)

-I carry this tiny and lightweight trowel on most hiking trips so I can dig a quick cat hole when I have to go to the bathroom.
+I carry the tiny and lightweight Tent Lab The Deuce Trowel on most hiking trips so I can dig a quick cat hole when I have to go to the bathroom.
 At only 17g (0.6oz) it’s practically weightless.
 And since it’s made of aluminum, it digs waaay better than plastic shovels.

 Opinel Pocket Knife